 - In the simulator, select the flag "use polarimetry", and in the PIPT select the polarimetric mode from the Mode dropdown menu: both settings offer the following choices. - Slit Type: only "Longslit" is currently available. - Slit Width: use the PIPT, not the simulator selection, for the currently available longslits. - Gratings: all stations and angles are available for gratings.
-Imaging polarimetry (slit/grating not set) is not yet fully commissioned. - Always request guided observations (poor guiding can introduce spectropolarimetric features).
+Imaging polarimetry (slit/grating not set) is not yet fully commissioned.

-For an estimation of expected S/N of linear spectropolarimetric features use the simulator
+Always request guided observations (poor guiding can introduce spectropolarimetric features).

-SN prediction (p = 1/SN).
+For an estimation of expected S/N of linear spectropolarimetric features use the simulator SN prediction (p = 1/SN).
 For baseline ("instrumental") linear polarization repeatability, assume 0.1-0.2%.
 This may improve during the semester as more calibration data is obtained, and the analysis software improves.
 It is very possible that, especially with the VPH gratings (those other than the 300 l/mm), there is a track position dependence of the linear polarization baseline at that level, which is under investigation.
 If this is of concern, plan on doing everything twice to assess these sort of systematic errors.

-Analysis software is available at https://github.com/saltastro/polsalt.
-Pls are encouraged to contact salthelp@salt.ac.za should they need any assistance.
+We again encourage users to read to the Polarimetry Observer's Guide as this document includes a description and capabilities of the various modes.
+This document more importantly instructs users on how to construct a proposal and use the PIPT to define polarimetric observations.
+The analysis software is available at https://github.com/saltastro/polsalt.
+PIs are encouraged to contact salthelp@salt.ac.za should they need any assistance.